An Optimal Execution Problem with Market Impact: Main Results

 \begin{thm} \ Let $u\in \mathcal {C}$.\\ $\mathrm {(i)}$ \ If $h(\infty )=\infty $, then $V_t(w,\varphi ,s ; u)$ is continuous in $(t,w,\varphi ,s)\in [0,1]\times D$. \\ $\mathrm {(ii)}$ \ If $h(\infty )<\infty $, then $V_t(w,\varphi ,s ; u)$ is continuous in $(t,w,\varphi ,s)\in (0,1]\times D$ and $V_t(w,\varphi ,s ; u)$ converges to $Ju(w,\varphi ,s)$ uniformly on any compact subset of $D$ as $t\downarrow 0$, where

 \end{thm}

-As you can see, the continuity in $t$ at the origin is according to the state of the function $h$ at the infinity point.
-When $h(\infty ) < \infty $, the value function is not always continuous at $t = 0$ and has the right limit $Ju(w, \varphi ,s)$. $Ju(w,\varphi ,s)$ implies the utility of the execution of a trader who sells a part of the shares of a security $\psi $ by dividing infinitely in infinitely short time (enough to neglect the fluctuation of the price of a security) and makes the amount $\varphi -\psi $ remain.
-We will show Theorem \ref {conti} in Section \ref {proof_of_conti}.
+We prove Theorem \ref {conti} in Section \ref {proof_of_conti}.
+As we can see, continuity in $t$ at the origin depends on the state of the function $h$ at infinity.
+When $h(\infty ) = \infty $, MI of large sales is strong enough ($g(\zeta )$ diverges rapidly with $\zeta \rightarrow \infty $) to make a trader avoid instantaneous liquidation.
+An optimal policy is `no-trading' in an infinitesimal time; thus, $V_t$ converges to $u$ as $t\downarrow 0$.
+When $h(\infty ) < \infty $, the value function is not always continuous at $t = 0$ and has the right limit $Ju(w, \varphi ,s)$.
+In this case, MI for large sales is not as strong ($g(\zeta )$ diverges, but the divergence speed is slow) and there is room for successful liquidation in the infinitesimal time.
+The function $Ju(w,\varphi ,s)$ corresponds to the utility of liquidation by a trader who sells a part of the shares of a security $\psi $ by dividing infinitely within an infinitely short time (such that the fluctuation of the security price is negligible) and who is left with the amount $\varphi -\psi $, that is, Such a strategy is also discussed in \cite {Lions-Lasry}.
+We remark that the form of $Ju$ is strongly related to Theorem 3 in \cite {Lions-Lasry} (see Theorem \ref {th_LL} in Section \ref {sec_SO} for more details).
+Also note that the condition $h(\infty ) = 0$ corresponds to the classical case of no MI model.